Neuroradiology (ACGME)

 INTRODUCTION

-The University of Washington Neuroradiology fellowship program will participate in ERAS and the Match for the 2025-2026 program year.
+The University of Washington Neuroradiology fellowship program will participate in ERAS and the Match for the 2026-2027 program year.
 All applicants must have completed a diagnostic radiology residency and USMLE Step 3 to be eligible for consideration.
 We participate in the fellowship match administered by the National Residency Match Program (NRMP), and fellowship candidates may apply for the program through ERAS.
+The training program does not have any openings for the 2025-2026 program year.

 The University of Washington Department of Radiology offers nine ACGME-accredited spots for training in a one-year neuroradiology fellowship.
 Our training program provides a well-balanced clinical, research and teaching curriculum.
 A second-year fellowship is optional and highly encouraged to those pursuing an academic career in neuroradiology.
 Applicants for this fellowship must be board eligible or certified in diagnostic radiology and must have applied for a medical license in the state of Washington prior to the start of this fellowship.
 First-year trainees may start the fellowship while the state medical license application is in process.